Sermon Draft: Prideful Presumption…James 4:13-17

 In chapter 3, James warns teachers and clarifies the kind of wisdom needed to rightly see trials.
 It’s the wisdom from above.
 Notice how he describes this wisdom: James 3:17-18.

 Now, let me back up and restate what we’re focusing on this morning.
-Our aim is to look ahead to our future with trust rather than pride or presumption.
-As we get closer to mining how we do this, let me make one logical point that James follows throughout his letter.
+Our aim is to look toward our future with trust rather than pride or presumption.
+As we get closer to mining how we do this, let me make one key point that James follows throughout his letter.
 It would be easy to overlook this, and so I want to make this point clear.

 • Speech: vs. 13: You who say… and vs. 15: You ought to say…